spletnik/snoopy-behavioral-scoring/README.md

 If you did everything correct and you have sufficient permissions on folder plugins, Snoopy should be successfully installed.

-Now all you need to do is to set your configuration and create cron that calculate visitors scores.
+Now all you need to do is to set your configuration and create a cron that calculates visitors scores.

 ## Configuration

 ### Required
-Before Snoopy starts scooring visitors you first have to tweak some configuration to match your needs.
+Before Snoopy starts scoring visitors you first have to tweak some configuration to match your needs.

-1. Matching site
+1. Matching site:
 You have to select for which site your Snoopy scores visitors.
-For now only one webpage tracking is available.
+For now only one website property tracking is available.

-2. Matching goal
+2. Matching goal:
-Snoopy will start scooring only when specific goal is achieved.
-You can choose one or more goals as entry point to start scooring.
+Snoopy will start scoring only when specific goal is achieved.
+You can choose one or more goals as entry point to start .ing.

-3. Cooling factor
+3. Cooling factor:
 Cooling factor is number that tells you how fast visitors will loose their score.

-Here is example simalation for factor 1.1
+Here is example simulation for factor 1.1

 |Number of inactive days|Current penalty|Penalty since beginning|Visitor scores	|
 |-----------------------|---------------|-----------------------|---------------|